aws-samples/improving-it-operations-efficiency-with-aiops/README.md

 4. Provide the instruction: "Knowledgde base contains runbooks to fix operational issues in resources in aws account."

 ```
-Knowlegdge base contains runbooks to fix operational issues in resources in aws account
+Knowledge base contains runbooks to fix operational issues in resources in aws account

 ```
 ![add Knowledgebase](static/addKnowledgebase.png)